bertiebaggio/blender-addon-qte/README.md

 Improvements, feature suggestions and PRs are very welcome.

 If you want to know more about the background for this addon, I have a [series of posts](https://blog.roberthallam.org/tag/qte) that cover the why, how and what.

-[//2]: <> (TODO: create this tag)